Women and Sex Addiction: Facts and Statistics

 What causes intimacy disorders?

-Even though sex addiction is focused on physical intimacy, it’s due to a lack of emotional intimacy.
-You may not realize that you fear intimacy.
-This is why the individual gets more euphoria from casual encounters than from long-term relationships.
+Even though sex addiction is focused on physical intimacy, it’s often due to a lack of emotional intimacy.
+Many may not realize that they have a fear of intimacy, which can be why an individual gets more positive feelings from casual encounters than from long-term relationships.

-Many factors, such as a history of abuse, a difficult childhood upbringing, or the loss of a parental figure cause fear of intimacy.
-Fear of abandonment and a fear of loss are the driving factors behind the fear of intimacy.
+Many factors, such as a history of abuse, a difficult childhood upbringing, or the loss of a parental figure can cause fear of intimacy.
+Fear of abandonment and a fear of loss are some common driving factors behind the fear of intimacy.

-These fears are typically rooted in childhood trauma and are triggered when you establish adult relationships.
+These fears can often be rooted in childhood trauma and are triggered when they establish adult relationships.
 Fear of abandonment can also be caused by anxiety or personality disorder.
-Signs of fear of intimacy are poor communication, lack of physical contact, and trust issues.
+Signs of fear of intimacy can include poor communication, lack of physical contact, and trust issues.

 Effects of sex and love addiction